‘Interesting project!’

 The Lock-In never ends.

 Consisting entirely of pub footage from the British soap opera ‘EastEnders’, it is endless inasmuch as its source is endless and its makers living.
-It never leaves the Queen Vic pub.
+It never leaves the pub.

 In June 2022, The Lock-In toured the real pubs of London's East End.
 Each venue screened a different year in a day (from the programme’s launch in 1985 until 1995), with an average screening duration of ten hours.
 Attendance was free for drinkers.

-Throughout July 2022, The Lock-In was installed at the Barbican Centre, London.
-More information on that can be found here.
+The Lock-In was installed at the Barbican Centre, London, throughout July 2022.
+More information can be found here.

 *

 Consisting entirely of pub footage from the British soap opera ‘EastEnders’, it is endless inasmuch as its source is endless and its makers living.
-It never leaves the Queen Vic pub.
+It never leaves the pub.

 In June 2022, The Lock-In toured the real pubs of London's East End.
 Each venue screened a different year in a day (from the programme’s launch in 1985 until 1995), with an average screening duration of ten hours.
 Attendance was free for drinkers.

-Throughout July 2022, The Lock-In was installed at the Barbican Centre, London.
-More information on that can be found here.
+The Lock-In was installed at the Barbican Centre, London, throughout July 2022.
+More information can be found here.

 *